-A decade ago such surveys were already conducted, albeit with a different purpose in mind.
-Machine learning was mainly a research discipline, and it was uncommon to see ML solution deployed for a business problem outside of ``Big Tech'' companies in the information technology industry.
-So the purpose of such a survey was to show that ML can be used to solve a variety of problems, and illustrate it with examples, as was done by P{\v{e}}chou{\v{c}}ek and Ma{\v{r}}{\'\i}k \cite{pvechouvcek2008industrial}.
+Ours is not the first survey of machine learning in production.
+A decade ago, such surveys were already conducted, albeit with a different purpose in mind.
+Machine learning was mainly a research discipline, and it was uncommon to see ML solutions deployed for a business problem outside of ``Big Tech'' companies in the information technology industry.
+So, the purpose of such a survey was to show that ML can be used to solve a variety of problems, and illustrate it with examples, as was done by P{\v{e}}chou{\v{c}}ek and Ma{\v{r}}{\'\i}k \cite{pvechouvcek2008industrial}.
 Nowadays the focus has changed: machine learning is commonly adopted in many industries, and the question becomes not ``Where is it used?'', but rather ``How difficult is it to use?''

-A popular approach to assess the current state of machine learning deployment for businesses is a survey conducted among professionals.
+One approach to assess the current state of machine learning deployment for businesses is a survey conducted among professionals.
 Such surveys are primarily undertaken by private companies, and encompass a variety of topics.
-Algorithmia's report (\cite{wiggers2019algorithmia}, \cite{hecht2019additup}) goes deep into deployment timeline, with the majority of companies reporting between 8 and 90 days to deploy a single model, and 18\% taking even more time.
-A report by IDC \cite{wiggers2019idc} that surveyed 2,473 organizations and their experience with ML found that a significant portion of attempted deployments fail, quoting lack of expertise, bias in data and high costs as primary reasons.
+Algorithmia's report (\cite{wiggers2019algorithmia, hecht2019additup}) goes deep into the deployment timeline, with the majority of companies reporting between 8 and 90 days to deploy a single model, and 18\% taking even more time.
+A report by IDC \cite{wiggers2019idc} surveyed 2,473 organizations and found that a significant portion of their attempted AI deployments fail, quoting lack of expertise, bias in data and high costs as primary reasons.
 O'Reilly has conducted an interview study that focused on ML practitioners' work experience and tools they use \cite{lorica2018state}.
-A broader interview-based reports have also been produced by dotscience \cite{dotscience2019state} and dimensional research \cite{dimensional2019ai}.
+Broader interview-based reports have also been produced by dotscience \cite{dotscience2019state} and dimensional research \cite{dimensional2019ai}.